Travel Diaper Bag Packing List: baby cabin essentials for a flight!

 This post may contain compensated links.
 Find more info in our disclosure policy.

 If you’re flying with a baby it’s important to bring a well packed diaper bag on board as cabin luggage which contains everything the baby might need during the flight.
-We took our baby, Jake, on his first flight at 8 weeks old – over 24 hours from Dublin to Addis Ababa to Cape town which included 16 hours on planes – and have packed his diaper bag for flying and travel more times than we can remember!
-This packing list includes everything we carry on board for Jake and is a lowdown of what we’d recommend to pack in your baby diaper bag to bring into the cabin for a flight.
+We took our baby, J, on his first flight at 8 weeks old – over 24 hours from Dublin to Addis Ababa to Cape town which included 16 hours on planes – and have packed his diaper bag for flying and travel more times than we can remember!
+This packing list includes everything we carry on board for J and is a lowdown of what we’d recommend to pack in your baby diaper bag to bring into the cabin for a flight.
 Happy travels!

 Travel Essentials: our on board essentials

-When travelling with Jake we bring our diaper bag and his stroller as cabin luggage on flights.
+When travelling with J we bring our diaper bag and his stroller as cabin luggage on flights.
 Our stroller collapses down to cabin size and fits in the overhead bins meaning no lengthy waits at the door of the plan or walking to the luggage carousel to collect it.
 When we have room we also take his baby carrier and car seat on board.
 Here’s the on board essentials we use:

 We use a backpack style baby bag for our travels as we find having our hands free and the baby bag on our back makes manouvering through the airport a lot easier.
 We opted for this Bebamour backpack: it’s large enough to hold everything, includes a changing pad, is easy to keep clean and has internal and external compartments which make it easy to find what we need – Check prices on Amazon!